 Truncus arteriosus is a defect in the large blood vessels that leave the heart.

-Normally, two large blood vessels, called the aorta and pulmonary artery carry blood away from the heart.
+Normally, 2 large blood vessels, called the aorta and pulmonary artery carry blood away from the heart.
 The aorta carries oxygen-rich blood from the heart to the rest of the body.
 The pulmonary artery carries oxygen-poor blood from the heart to the lungs.
 As the heart develops. a section of these two blood vessels sometimes combine together.
 It creates one large vessel called the truncus arteriosus.
 The oxygen-poor and oxygen-rich blood leaving the heart mix in this combined blood vessel.
 The mixed blood decreases the amount of oxygen-rich blood that reaches the body.

 The defect also includes a large hole in the wall between the lower chambers of the heart.